Why Bother getting Costa Rican Residency?

 - Be able to perfectly navigate from you the client in North American English to Immigration staff in Costa Rican Spanish.
 Absolutely crucial.

-With the recent drama caused by Covid-19, border closings will likely remain tightly in place for several more months due to abysmal conditions in Nicaragua and Panama.
-So no more border runs for some time.
+Due to Covid-19, border closings may very well happen again if there is a new spike in C19.
+Lots of rumblings about increased lockdowns coming up later in 2021.
+So border running cannot be counted on.
 If you are able, the time is now to get the jump on your residency process.
 It is entirely possible to begin the process either from your originating country or from here in Costa Rica.

 Once these Covid-19 travel bans are lifted and everything settles down, people are going to learn which countries endured the least infections and deaths per capita.
 What will be revealed about Costa Rica will be very positive on that score.
 That in turn will cause a very significant uptick in ex-pat migrations here due to the optimal environment.
 I know this from how things went here in Costa Rica during past serious pandemics in 2009 and 2003 compared to other countries.